Covid 19 coronavirus: Counties Manukau police crack down on dirt bike riders

 "During alert level 4, each of these riders had no essential reason to be on their bikes and were breaching these restrictions."

-Under the month-long level 4 lockdown people are required to stay home unless they're doing essential work, visiting essential services or taking a walk, scoot or cycle in their own neighbourhood.
+Under the month-long level 4 lockdown, people are required to stay home unless they're doing essential work, visiting essential services or taking a walk, scoot or cycle in their own neighbourhood.

-They'd received a lot of information from the community about illegal dirt bike activity in recent weeks, police said.
+Police had received a lot of information from the community about illegal dirt bike activity in recent weeks, police said.

 The post comes after a young Hamilton dirt bike rider was referred to Youth Aid and had their motorbike confiscated by police for dangerous riding in a public place during the lockdown.